-The Verbal Reasoning measure of the GRE® General Test assesses verbal reasoning skills.
-These skills have been identified by graduate and business school deans and faculty as critical for success in graduate and business school.
+The Verbal Reasoning section of the GRE® General Test measures skills that faculty have identified through surveys as important for graduate-level success.
 The capabilities that are assessed include:

-- the ability to understand text (such as the ability to understand the meanings of sentences, to summarize a text, or to distinguish major points from irrelevant points in a passage)
+- the ability to understand text (such as the ability to understand the meaning of individual sentences, to summarize a text or to distinguish major points from irrelevant points in a passage)

 - the ability to interpret discourse (such as the ability to draw conclusions, to infer missing information or to identify assumptions)

-The Quantitative Reasoning measure of the GRE General Test assesses quantitative reasoning skills.
-The skills assessed are consistent with capabilities outlined in the Mathematical Association of America's Quantitative Reasoning for College Graduates: A Complement to the Standards and are based on feedback from faculty surveys.
-The capabilities that are assessed in the GRE Quantitative Reasoning measure include:
+The Quantitative Reasoning section of the GRE General Test measures skills that are consistent with those outlined in the Mathematical Association of America's Quantitative Reasoning for College Graduates: A Complement to the Standards.
+The skills that are assessed in the GRE quantitative measure include: